 - Complete a claim form and submit it to the CTP insurer of the other party.
 This will include identifying information for the other driver and vehicle, medical information, and police report details.

 LHD Lawyers have successfully navigated this process hundreds of times before, so contact us if you would like legal guidance in filing your claim.

 Is there a time limit with a CTP claim?

-You have 28 days from the date of the accident to file your CTP claim should you wish to be considered for income loss payments.
-You can file a claim that covers medical expenses alone up to 3 months from the date of the accident.
+You have 28 days from the date of the accident to file your CTP claim should you wish to be considered for weekly income payments.
+You can make a claim that covers medical expenses alone up to 3 months from the date of the accident.